-Age Pension while travelling outside Australia
+Age Pension if you travel outside Australia

-When to tell us about your travel
+When to tell us about your travel plans

 - are going to live in another country